What Was 13 Days Ago

 1. Personal Memory and Diaries

 For personal events, your memory is the primary source.
-However, memories are imperfect.
+On the flip side, memories are imperfect.
 To improve recall:

 • Trigger your memory: Use cues such as location, people involved, or related activities to jog your memory.